djeada/Coin-Detection/README.md

                         Should the csv with coin coordinates be saved
 ```

+### Example Command

-For example if your image is located at '/home/user/images/image.png', has coins with radius between 20 and 30 pixels, you want to display the images and save the csv file, you can run the following command:
+If your image is located at '/home/user/images/image.png', and you want to specify coin radii between 20 and 30 pixels, display the images, and save the results to a CSV file, use the following command:

 ```bash
 python -m src.main --path /home/user/images/image.png --r_min 20 --r_max 30 --image_output True --csv_output True